mozengtao/myNote/c++.md

 }

-The vector template is a class that contains items of the type specified in the angle brackets (<>); The vector can be initialized in a special way called "list initialization" which is new to C++11,
+// vector template is a class that contains items of the type specified in the angle brackets (<>);
+// vector can be initialized in a special way called "list initialization" which is new to C++11,

 // traverse 1
 using namespace std;